alonay/Tic_Tac_Toe/README.md

 # Tic Tac Toe

-What better way to end the day than with a big WIN!
+What better way to end the day than with a big WIN!?
 This Tic Tac Toe game is that confidence boost you need.
-When it seems like the odds are against you in life, come here where the odds are in your favor.
+When it seems like the odds are against you in life, come here where the odds of winning are in your favor.

-One round (with high winning odds) will be just what you need.
+One round will be just what you need to smile.
 All you have to do to win is get 3 in a row!

 Setup instructions: